 Note A of the Notes to Consolidated Financial Statements, as contained in the Company's Annual Report on Form 10-K, includes a summary of the Company's significant accounting policies and methods used in the preparation of the financial statements.
-In preparing these financial statements, the Company has made its best estimates and judgments of certain amounts included in the financial statements, giving due consideration to materiality.
 The application of these accounting policies involves the exercise of judgment and use of assumptions as to future uncertainties and, as a result, actual results could differ from these estimates.
 The Company does not believe there is a consequential likelihood that materially different amounts would be reported under different conditions or using different assumptions.
 The Company's critical accounting policies are as follows: